TrigonDev/.github/profile/README.md

+This organization exists solely to redirect to the new repository locations.
+All repos that used to be here were transferred to my main account, CircuitSacul.

-TrigonDev is an organization owned solely by [CircuitSacul](https://github.com/CircuitSacul) (though there may be other contributors to projects).
+~~TrigonDev is an organization owned solely by [CircuitSacul](https://github.com/CircuitSacul) (though there may be other contributors to projects).
 This organization primarily contains Discord bots and libraries for them, using the following external tools and libraries:
  - [python](https://python.org), because it's just the best programming language,
  - [poetry](https://python-poetry.org/) for package management (virtual environments, dependency resolver, ditch setuptools, etc.),
  - [PostgreSQL](https://www.postgresql.org) for the database backend,